savannahmccoy/Code-Path-3/README.md

 - [x] User can sign up to create a new account using Parse authentication
 - [x] User can log in and log out of his or her account
 - [x] The current signed in user is persisted across app restarts
-- [ ] User can take a photo, add a caption, and post it to "Instagram"
+- [x] User can take a photo, add a caption, and post it to "Instagram"
-- [ ] User can view the last 20 posts submitted to "Instagram"
+- [x] User can view the last 20 posts submitted to "Instagram"
-- [ ] User can pull to refresh the last 20 posts submitted to "Instagram"
+- [x] User can pull to refresh the last 20 posts submitted to "Instagram"
-- [ ] User can load more posts once he or she reaches the bottom of the feed using infinite Scrolling
+- [x] User can load more posts once he or she reaches the bottom of the feed using infinite Scrolling
-- [ ] User can tap a post to view post details, including timestamp and creation
+- [ ] User can tap a post to view post details
-- [ ] User can use a tab bar to switch between all "Instagram" posts and posts published only by the user.
+- [x] User can use a tab bar to switch between all "Instagram" posts and posts published only by the user.

 The following **optional** features are implemented: